-- 5.1 This document is not a discrete policy, but must be seen as part of other policies concerned with discipline, behaviour and the personal and social education of pupils.
-As such, it concerns all members of staff within the school. - 5.2 Teachers in our school take all forms of bullying seriously and intervene to prevent incidents from taking place.
-If staff witness an act of bullying, they do all they can to support the child who is being bullied. e.g. - Discuss with the victim.
-This will require patience and understanding. - Identify the bully/bullies.
-Obtain witnesses, if possible, and record their response. - Confront the bully with the detail and ask them to tell the truth.
-Make it clear that bullying is not acceptable at Woodland Primary. - Record the incident on CPOMS and alert EWB team - Investigate fully. - Discuss the allegation the parents of both the alleged victim and perpetrator. - Outcome - Use age appropriate sanction (refer to Behaviour policy) - Restorative Circle - Support Group Approach - Continue to monitor the victim and record on CPOMS. - Involve external agencies, if necessary. - As a last resort, if the incident(s) still continue, the school may utilise the behaviour policy.
+- 5.1 This document is not a discrete policy but must be seen as part of other policies concerned with discipline, behaviour and the personal and social education of pupils.
+As such, it concerns all members of staff within the school. - 5.2 Teachers in our school take all forms of bullying, and alleged bullying, seriously and intervene to prevent incidents from taking place.
+If staff witness an act of bullying, they do all they can to support the child who is being bullied. e.g. - Discuss with the victim this will require patience and understanding. - Identify the bully/bullies obtain witnesses, if possible, and record their response. - Confront the bully with the detail and ask them to tell the truth make it clear that bullying is not acceptable at Woodland Primary. - Record the incident on the online reporting system CPOMs and tag in the Wellbeing Assistant (Mrs Rutter) Deputy Headteacher (Miss Kirk). - Inform the Headteacher (Mrs Dodson). - Inform the parents of both the victim and perpetrator. - Outcome examples - Use age-appropriate sanctions (refer to Behaviour policy) - Use of Restorative Circle to build and restore relationships - Continue to monitor the victim and record all actions and outcomes on the the online reporting system CPOMs and tag in the Wellbeing Assistant (Mrs Rutter) Deputy Headteacher (Miss Kirk). - The victim and the parents of the victim are asked how they feel the incident has been dealt with, and their response is recorded on the online reporting system CPOMs and tag in the Wellbeing Assistant (Mrs Rutter) Deputy Headteacher (Miss Kirk). - Involve external agencies, if necessary. - As a last resort, if the incident(s) still continue, the school may utilise the behaviour policy.